Shougo/neocomplcache.vim/README.md

 -----------

 Neocomplcache performs keyword completion by making a cache of keywords in a buffer.
-I implemented it because unlike the Vim builtin keyword completion.
-Neocomplcache can be customized flexibly.
-Unfortunately neocomplcache may use more memory than other plugins.
+I implemented it because unlike the Vim builtin keyword completion, neocomplcache can be customized flexibly.
+Unfortunately, neocomplcache may use more memory than other plugins.

 Installation
 ============

-* Extract the file and Put files in your Vim directory (usually ~/.vim/ or Program Files/Vim/vimfiles on Windows).
+* Extract the file and put files in your Vim directory (usually ~/.vim/ or Program Files/Vim/vimfiles on Windows).
 * Execute `|:NeoComplCacheEnable|` command or
 `let g:neocomplcache_enable_at_startup = 1`